openwdl/wdl/modules/SPEC.md

 ## Lockfile (`module-lock.json`)

-Every module must have a `module-lock.json` file at its root.
-The lockfile pins the fully resolved dependency tree—every module in the tree, the exact commit each was resolved to, and a content checksum that detects tampering.
-The lockfile must be committed to version control; it is what makes builds reproducible regardless of upstream changes.
+A `module-lock.json` file, if present at a module's root, pins the fully resolved dependency tree—every module in the tree, the exact commit each was resolved to, and a content checksum that detects tampering.
+Modules whose consumers need reproducible builds should maintain a lockfile; modules intended as libraries, where version resolution is deliberately left to the consumer, may omit it.
+When a lockfile exists, it must be committed to version control.

+Engines are responsible for upholding lockfile invariants.
+Before executing a workflow that imports a module with a lockfile, the engine must verify that each cached module's content matches the recorded checksum and refuse to proceed on mismatch.
+Engines that perform dependency resolution are also responsible for generating and updating the lockfile so its content remains consistent with the resolved tree.

+Lockfiles apply only to the module they sit in.
+When resolving dependencies, the engine consults the consuming module's `module.json` constraints and, if present, the consumer's own `module-lock.json`; lockfiles shipped by upstream dependencies are not consulted.
+This keeps consumers in control of their transitive version choices and prevents upstream version decisions from silently propagating through the dependency tree.

 Cached module sources (the local directories where resolved modules are downloaded or cloned) must **not** be committed.
 These are ephemeral and can be reconstructed from the lockfile.
 Engines should store cached modules in a location outside the project directory (e.g., a user-level cache) or in a directory conventionally covered by `.gitignore`.